Why Clayton

 What is Clayton Valley Charter HS?

 CVCHS is an independent charter high school that converted from MDUSD in 2012 and operates independently with its own board, curriculum decisions, and budget.
 The school is NOT in MDUSD rankings since it is no longer an MDUSD school.
-CVCHS is the de facto high school of choice for Clayton families due to proximity and historical attendance pattern, but enrolment is by charter application (district-wide for the charter's catchment), not by attendance boundary.
+CVCHS is the de facto high school of choice for Clayton residents due to proximity and historical attendance pattern, but enrolment is by charter application (district-wide for the charter's catchment), not by attendance boundary.
 The school carries deep AP catalog and strong athletics, and is regarded as one of the stronger Contra Costa charter options.

 Does Lily Garipova speak Russian for Clayton transactions?